gwidgets/gwty-leaflet/README.md

 ## GWT version:

-As of the 0.5 version, gwty-leaflet is compiled using GWT 2.8.0.
+the 0.5 version is compiled using GWT 2.8.0. the current 1.0-SNAPSHOT version is compiled using GWT 2.8.1.